let's get to know each other

-I'm a portrait photographer hailing from Massachusetts but living in Oregon for the last 12 years.
-My love of portraits began in 2002 and while I've been photographing hot nudes since 2008, it took another 13 years to make the leap into full-time intimate photography.
-There's honestly not much spare time to be had these days as a new mom, but since it's customary to include "likes" I enjoy gardening, crime dramas & porch hangs.
+I'm a portrait photographer hailing from Massachusetts, residing in Oregon for the last 15 years.
+My love of portraiture began in 2002 and while I've been photographing hot nudes since 2006, it took another 13 years to make the leap into full-time intimate photography.
+There's honestly not much spare time to be had these days, but since it's customary to include "likes" I enjoy gardening, crime dramas & porch hangs.

-I reside in southeast Portland with my husband Greg and our son, Thelonious.
+I reside in southeast Portland with my wonderful husband Greg and our son, Thelonious.

 Why I started...

 I am a mid-elder millennial.
 My adolescence was peak what I like to call "hate on women."
 Media loved to destroy gorgeous, talented women for their bodies.
 You were either too skinny, far too fat, someone spotted cellulite on the beach, or you were dealing with major acne, no one was happy with a woman's looks.
 Kate Winslet, a goddess among us, was branded "blubber."
 Aside from physical jokes, we were bombarded with anti-gay/lgbtq+ slurs, women who were confident or strong minded deemed sluts or bitches.
 It was like we just hated everyone except for the occasional rich handsome white man.
 Soon after all this was the photoshop explosion.
 Not just insanely over retouched magazine covers, but selfies... with filters, so many filters.
 Constantly being plagued with the ideals of bigger eyes, bigger lips, bigger bums, smaller waists, little noses... anything to not look like ourselves because not being us is better right?
 How many of us have a complex with not ever feeling good enough, raise your hand. *both hands in the air* I wanted to change all that.
 In my early 20's I realized I had a gorgeous group of friends.
 These women